kubernetes/enhancements/keps/sig-node/6122-configurable-scaling-delay-with-pod-resource-exposure/README.md

 * **Description**: Use Node Declared Features to allow pods to opt out of the scale-down delay at the pod level.
 * **Why Rejected**: Node Declared Features are intended to be temporary and tied to feature gates, to be removed at GA+3.
 They are not suitable as a permanent opt-out mechanism.
 Alternative approaches (such as pod annotations or node taints) will be evaluated for Beta graduation.

+### 6. Pod-Level Grace Period (Opt-In/Opt-Out Mechanism)

+* **Description**: Introduce a `scaleDownGracePeriodSeconds` field at the Pod spec level (analogous to `terminationGracePeriodSeconds`).
+This approach, proposed by @natasha41575, would allow application developers to define the grace period on an opt-in, per-pod basis, completely decoupled from any specific resource manager (CPU Manager, Memory Manager, DRA, etc.).

+* **Why Deferred to Alpha2/Beta**: This approach requires changes to the Pod API spec and broader SIG Node consensus.
+The current node-level `scale-delay-time` configuration was chosen for Alpha as it allows faster iteration and feedback collection without API changes.
+The pod-level approach remains a strong candidate for a more granular opt-in/opt-out mechanism in Beta.

+### 7. Hook-Based Synchronization Approach

+* **Description**: Instead of using a time-based delay, implement a hook-based mechanism where the workload can register a pre-scale-down hook that the kubelet invokes before applying the cpuset change.
+The kubelet would wait for the hook to complete (or timeout) before proceeding with the actual cpuset actuation.
+This approach was suggested by @ffromani during the KEP review process as an alternative to the timer-based delay.

+* **Future Consideration**: The hook-based approach remains a candidate for Alpha2/Beta as one of the mechanisms to provide opt-in/opt-out capability at the pod or container level.

+### 8. Generalizing Scale-Down Delay to Other Resource Types

+* **Description**: Extend the scale-down delay mechanism beyond exclusive CPUs to other resource types, such as memory, hugepages, ephemeral-storage, or dynamically allocated resources via the Dynamic Resource Allocation (DRA) framework.
+This approach would provide a unified grace period mechanism for various resize operations across the kubelet.

+* **Key Considerations**:
+  - **Memory Resize**: When a container's memory limit is scaled down, the application could receive a notification via the Downward API and the kubelet would wait for a configured grace period before enforcing the new limit.
+This gives the application time to reduce its memory usage (e.g., by releasing caches, shrinking buffers, or triggering garbage collection) before the hard limit is applied.
+This use case was explicitly mentioned in discussions around KEP-6050 for memory-backed emptyDir downsizing scenarios.

+  - **DRA Resources**: For dynamically allocated resources (e.g., GPUs, FPGAs, or other accelerators managed via DRA), a scale-down grace period would allow applications to gracefully release or migrate workloads from resources being removed.
+This is particularly relevant as DRA evolves to support more dynamic allocation patterns.

+* **Why Deferred to Alpha2/Beta**: This generalization was not included in the initial Alpha implementation for the following reasons:
+  1. **Scope Focus**: The initial implementation focuses exclusively on exclusive CPUs, which is the only resource type currently supporting in-place vertical scaling with guaranteed QoS pods (via KEP-5554).
+Non-exclusive resources like general CPU and memory requests are not distinguishable at the container level for the purposes of selective resource removal.

+  2. **Implementation Complexity**: Extending the delay mechanism to other resource types requires coordination across multiple resource managers (Memory Manager, DRA framework, etc.) and potentially new APIs.
+Each resource type has different semantics for what "graceful release" means.

+  3. **Limited Use Cases**: As of today, exclusive CPUs are the primary use case requiring delayed scale-down.
+Not all of other resource types have in-place scaling implementations that would benefit from this feature.

+  4. **Need for User Feedback**: The SIG Node community agreed to collect user feedback from the Alpha1 implementation of the CPU-focused delay mechanism before designing a more generalized solution.
+This feedback will inform whether and how to extend the feature to other resource types.

 **Note:** The scale-down delay approach was selected during the KEP review process (discussed in SIG Node meetings and document reviews) as it provides a simple, deterministic guarantee without requiring workload-kubelet synchronization.
 Concerns about timer-based approaches introducing race conditions are unfounded: both the delay verification and cpuset actuation occur sequentially within the CPUManager's reconcile loop, ensuring deterministic behavior.